Paul-Passeron/Rocker/README.md

 - [ ] Add variadic functions support
 - [ ] Support multi-dim arrays
 - [ ] Support accessing constructors without name binding

+## Warning
+The C version of the compiler is not actively maintained, only the rocker one is.
+The reason for that is that there is a bootstrapper compiler that can compile the current rocker compiler and that it is simpler to write the compiler in Rocker rather than in C.